ONLINE HELP

 • Reading a bar code in a WINDEV application

-• Reading bar codes with a WINDEV application: Using a specialized device
+• Reading bar codes with a WINDEV application and using a specialized device

 • Reading a QR Code bar code found in an image (physical image or memory image)

-• Reading a bar code in a WEBDEV site
+• Reading a bar code in a WEBDEV website

 • Reading a bar code in an Android application